Menu Close

 10. Diagnostic procedures

 Ultrasounds, biopsies, and more – you’ll need to review these.
-Diagnostic and therapeutic procedures are specifically mentioned on the IBLCE Detailed Content outline.
+Diagnostic and therapeutic procedures are specifically mentioned in the IBLCE Detailed Content outline.

-Truly, I have no crystal ball.
+Truly, I have no inside information.
+I have no crystal ball.
 I cannot tell you what questions you or other exam-takers will face.
-But I honestly believe I have given you plenty of ideas for what constitutes “fair game.”
+But I do believe I have given you plenty of ideas for what constitutes fair game.